Rajani1-tech/Automatic-Brain-Tumor-Segmentation-from-MRI-Images-using-U-Net/README.md

 - A stem-based modality-matching data loader that guarantees correct 4-channel assembly
 - A documented critical bug fix (ET Dice: 0.000 → 0.860) with analysis of root cause and impact
 - An LGG/HGG grade classifier using fine-tuned ResNet-18
-- A clinical-grade Streamlit interface for end-to-end MRI-to-prediction inference
+- A Streamlit interface for end-to-end MRI-to-prediction interface.

 ---